 After arriving at the SM South Mall, we asked a tricycle driver (let’s call him Mr. Trike) but he told us that the museum will be far if we will just take a walk.
 Plus it was blazing hot, we will just get tired upon arrival.
 So he offered us a 30 Pesos ($0.5-0.7 USD) ride for three just to get there.

 Mr. Trike was right!
-The despite being a museum, it was a bit far from the Mall as well as the National High Way.
+Despite being a museum, it was a bit far from the Mall as well as the National High Way.
 He told us that the museum was originally a house, and Yexel Sebastian just transformed it into his very own palace, the Yexel Museum.
 If we had walked, then we should have arrived showering with our own sweats.

 We were dropped off right in front of the renowned tourist spot, entered the museum and paid 300 Pesos ($ 5-7 USD ).
 The crew were very warm and kind.
 There were only a handful of people inside the museum so it wasn’t very crowded.